Dorothe Engelbretsdatter: Career

 In 1683, her husband died.
-She had nine children, but seven of them died young and her two adult sons lived far away from Bergen.
+Of her nine children, seven died young, and her two adult sons lived far away from Bergen.
 She lost her house in the great fire in 1702 in which 90 percent of the city of Bergen was destroyed.
-Her re-placement house was not available until 1712.
+Her replacement house was not available until 1712.
 Her sorrow is evident in examples such as the poem Afften Psalme.
 She died on 19 February 1716.